bjoern-sellnau/vaccine/README.md

 module without that suffix to the same object.
 It is best practice to require the id *without* the `/index`, but define the module *with* it.
 The advantage of doing it this way is that you can use a relative require within the index module, and it will work as expected.
+Leaving off the `/index` is also necessary if you used the simplified vaccine.

 ```javascript
 // define with '/index'